skoolkid/skoolkit/sphinx/source/man/tapinfo.py.rst

 DESCRIPTION
 ===========
-``tapinfo.py`` shows information on the blocks in a TAP or TZX file.
+``tapinfo.py`` shows information on the blocks in a PZX, TAP or TZX file.

 OPTIONS
 =======